phnthnhnm/comic-optimizer/README.md

 1. Launch the application (either the EXE or from source).
 2. Click "Browse" to select the root directory containing your comic folders.
+3. Choose a pingo preset from the dropdown (presets are defined in `preset.json`).
+   - The exact command for the selected preset is shown above the dropdown.
-3. (Optional) Check "Lossy" for lossy compression, or "Skip pingo" to skip pingo optimization.
+   - (Optional) Check "Skip pingo" to skip pingo optimization.
 4. Click "Start" to begin processing.
 A report will be shown when done.